 Meet Chaplain Randall Runions, a 27-year CoreCivic employee who is also an Army veteran, a pastor and a Board Certified Clinical Pastoral Education Supervisor.
 Most importantly, he works hard at helping people in our care within his facility and beyond.

-CoreCivic (CC): You serve this organization and the men at South Central Correctional Facility in a full-time capacity.
+CoreCivic: You serve this organization and the men at South Central Correctional Center in a full-time capacity.
 You also pastor a church and maintain your farm.
 What keeps you going strong as a correctional chaplain?

 Chaplain Runions (CR): It’s a calling.
 It’s the opportunity to watch people use faith to facilitate change.
 Because that’s what faith does.